mcl-uk/Eliptic_Curve_Cryptography/README.md

 Inspired by https://www.johannes-bauer.com/compsci/ecc/ and https://github.com/user8547/fast-ecc-python

-Demo of ECC keygen and key establishment in plain python, also runs on microPython
+Demo of ECC keygen and key establishment in plain python, currently working on a version for microPython

 First, note there is nothing elliptical or curvey about 'eliptic curves' in this context.
 In ECC the curve is constrained to a finite integer number space, or field, and becomes a collection of xy points that satisfy the equation: y^2 = x^3 + ax + b _within_ our chosen number space.